ellenkoenig/datascience-co-learning/README.md

 # Data Science Co-Learning

-Collection space for resources for the @OpenTechSchool data science co-learning meetup.
+Collection space for resources for the [OpenTechSchool](https://www.meetup.com/de-DE/opentechschool-berlin/events/) data science co-learning meetup.

 **These resources may be outdated.
 Feedback, newer resources and PRs welcome!**